Tencent/TencentPretrain/README.md

 <br/>

 ## Quickstart
 This section uses several commonly-used examples to demonstrate how to use TencentPretrain.
 More details are discussed in Instructions section.
-We firstly use BERT (a text pre-training model) on Douban book review classification dataset.
-We pre-train model on book review corpus and then fine-tune it on book review classification dataset.
-There are three input files: book review corpus, book review classification dataset, and vocabulary.
+We firstly use BERT (a text pre-training model) on book review sentiment classification dataset.
+The dataset is collected by [this paper](http://www.cips-cl.org/static/anthology/CCL-2018/CCL-18-086.pdf) and is available [here](https://github.com/Embedding/Embedding.github.io/blob/master/extrinsic_eval_data.zip).
+We pre-train model on book review corpus and then fine-tune it on book review sentiment classification dataset.
+There are three input files: book review corpus, book review sentiment classification dataset, and vocabulary.
 All files are encoded in UTF-8 and included in this project.

 The format of the corpus for BERT is as follows (one sentence per line and documents are delimited by empty lines)：
 ```